Piper J-3 Cub: World War II service

-Improvised Ground Attack
+Improvised ground attack

 After the Allied breakout in France, L-4s were occasionally equipped with improvised racks (usually in pairs or quartets) of infantry bazookas for attacking enemy vehicles.
 The most famous of these unlikely ground attack planes was an L-4 named Rosie the Rocketer, piloted by Maj.
 Charles "Bazooka Charlie" Carpenter, whose six bazooka rocket launchers were credited with eliminating several tanks and armored cars during its wartime service, especially during the Battle of Arracourt.
 L-4s could also be operated from ships, using the Brodie landing system.

 After the war, many L-4s were sold as surplus, but a considerable number were retained in service.
 L-4s sold as surplus in the U.S. were redesignated as J-3s, but often retained their wartime glazing and paint.
-In October 2017, the L-4H that Major Carpenter flew in World War II - s/n 43-30426 - was identified in the collections of the Austrian Aviation Museum (Österreichisches Luftfahrtmuseum) at Graz Airport.
+In October 2017, the L-4H that Major Carpenter flew in World War II—s/n 43-30426—was identified in the collections of the Austrian Aviation Museum (Österreichisches Luftfahrtmuseum) at Graz Airport.
 It was acquired by the Collings Foundation and returned to its World War II appearance, by a restorer in La Pine, Oregon.
 The restoration was reported as complete on July 4, 2020 and the aircraft is now on public display, at the Collings Foundation's American Heritage Museum.